-The Silver Social delivers a varied programme of activities and events, delivered by professional artists with different specialisations.
+The Silver Social delivers a varied programme of activities and events by professional artists with different specialisations.
 Held in familiar venues within rural communities across Breckland, residents can experience a range of high quality arts activities on their doorstep.

 The workshops are open to everyone - no experience required!

 For news of the latest events happening in your area: Upcoming Events

 UPCOMING ARTISTS & LIVE SHOWS

 The Foundry Group is a band of writers and performers committed to producing affordable, popular, intelligent touring shows with a broad appeal.
 Their performance of the acclaimed musical comedy, The Ministry of Biscuits - by international best-selling novelist Philip Reeve and playwright and composer Brian Mitchell - delighted audiences with with their tour of Breckland's libraries.

 Norwich based freelance artist providing design and illustration services, printmaking and arts tuition.
 Using varied practice, often combining digital and traditional printmaking techniques to produce imagery for a range of applications including prints, posters, branding, textiles, interior products and wall vinyls.

 Vicki has a background in surface pattern design and printmaking and have 8+ years experience working on a wide variety of arts projects and commissions.